susansayre/eco280/content/en/materials/activities/census_api.md

     pandoc_args: ["--wrap=preserve"]
 ---

+This page includes information and code related to the activities demonstrated in class on 11/16/20.
+The recording is available from this [Slack post](https://smi-eco280-02-202101.slack.com/archives/C019JD2AK7H/p1605555928000600).

 ## General information

 The US Census Bureau provides API acccess to most of its datasets.
 You can view the [available APIs](https://www.census.gov/data/developers/data-sets.html) on the Census Bureau website.
 By clicking on a specific dataset, you can access detailed documentation about how to use that API.
 For instance, the [acs5 example page](https://api.census.gov/data/2018/acs/acs5/examples.html) shows the URLs to fetch total population for all the different geographic levels that are available in the ACS 5 year estimate files.